alvaloasegura/cansatKit/README.md

 - [Adafruit BMP085/BMP180](https://github.com/adafruit/Adafruit-BMP085-Library)

-Please use these library files.
-Or add the following code for I2C bus initialization, after I2C begin():
+Please use the provided library files.
+Or add the following code for I2C bus initialization, after ```I2C begin()``` (if you download the libraries with Arduino Library Manager):

 ```C
 _wire->setClock(100000);